mitsuba-renderer/drjit/docs/unused/gpu.rst

 underlying implementation in every file of an application that relies on GPU arrays.

-Compiling Enoki produces up to three libraries that are potentially of interest:
+Compiling Dr.Jit produces up to three libraries that are potentially of interest:

-1. ``libenoki-cuda.so``: a just-in-time compiler that is used to realize the Enoki backend of the ``CUDAArray<T>`` array type discussed in this section.
+1. ``libdrjit-cuda.so``: a just-in-time compiler that is used to realize the Dr.Jit backend of the ``CUDAArray<T>`` array type discussed in this section.

-2. ``libenoki-autodiff.so``: a library for maintaining a computation graph for automatic differentiation discussed in the next section.
+2. ``libdrjit-autodiff.so``: a library for maintaining a computation graph for automatic differentiation discussed in the next section.

-3. ``enoki.cpyhon-37m-x86_64-linux-gnu.so`` (platform-dependent filename): a
+3. ``drjit.cpyhon-37m-x86_64-linux-gnu.so`` (platform-dependent filename): a
-   Python binding library that provides interoperability with Enoki's GPU arrays and differentiable GPU arrays.
+   Python binding library that provides interoperability with Dr.Jit's GPU arrays and differentiable GPU arrays.

 Enter the following CMake command to compile all of them:

 .. code-block:: bash

-   cd <path-to-enoki>
+   cd <path-to-drjit>
    mkdir build
-   cmake -DENOKI_CUDA=ON -DENOKI_AUTODIFF=ON -DENOKI_PYTHON=ON ..
+   cmake -DDRJIT_CUDA=ON -DDRJIT_AUTODIFF=ON -DDRJIT_PYTHON=ON ..
    make

-For educational reasons, it is instructive to compile in Enoki in debug mode, which enables a number of log messages that we will refer to in the remainder of this section.
+For educational reasons, it is instructive to compile in Dr.Jit in debug mode, which enables a number of log messages that we will refer to in the remainder of this section.
 Use the following CMake command to do so:

 .. code-block:: bash

-   cmake -DCMAKE_BUILD_TYPE=Debug -DENOKI_CUDA=ON -DENOKI_AUTODIFF=ON -DENOKI_PYTHON=ON ..
+   cmake -DCMAKE_BUILD_TYPE=Debug -DDRJIT_CUDA=ON -DDRJIT_AUTODIFF=ON -DDRJIT_PYTHON=ON ..

 Using GPU Arrays in Python
 --------------------------

-We find it easiest to introduce Enoki's GPU arrays from within an interactive Python interpreter and postpone the discussion of the C++ interface to the end of this section.
-We'll start by importing the Enoki extension into an interactive Python session and set the log level to a high value via :cpp:func:`cuda_set_log_level`, which will be helpful in the subsequent discussion.
+We find it easiest to introduce Dr.Jit's GPU arrays from within an interactive Python interpreter and postpone the discussion of the C++ interface to the end of this section.
+We'll start by importing the Dr.Jit extension into an interactive Python session and set the log level to a high value via :cpp:func:`cuda_set_log_level`, which will be helpful in the subsequent discussion.

 .. code-block:: python

-   >>> from enoki import *
+   >>> from drjit import *
    >>> cuda_set_log_level(4)

 .. note::

-    The first time that Enoki is imported on a new machine, it will trigger a kernel pre-compilation step that takes a few seconds.
+    The first time that Dr.Jit is imported on a new machine, it will trigger a kernel pre-compilation step that takes a few seconds.

-The Enoki python bindings expose a number of types in the `enoki.cuda` submodule that correspond to GPU-resident arrays.
+The Dr.Jit python bindings expose a number of types in the `drjit.cuda` submodule that correspond to GPU-resident arrays.
 The following example initializes such an array with a constant followed by a simple addition operation.

 .. code-block:: python

-   >>> from enoki.cuda import Float32 as FloatC
+   >>> from drjit.cuda import Float32 as FloatC
    >>> a = FloatC(1)
    cuda_trace_append(10): mov.$t1 $r1, 0f3f800000